System Architecture

 - Timeout: 30 seconds

-- Purpose: Determine client/project for incoming documents using email domain matching
+- Purpose: Determine client for incoming documents using tiered content-based classification

 - Receive source type and document data